azagniotov/pielicious/README.md

 - `data` (array): values used to plot
 - `colors` (array): array of string colors used to plot each value pie slice
 - `hoverTitles` (array): array of strings representing tooltip texts when mouse hovers each pie slice
-- `sliceHandles` (array): array of strings assigned to each Raphaël element representing a pie slice
+- `sliceHandles` (array): array of strings assigned to each pie slice, legend marker & legend label
 - `hrefs` (array): string urls to set up clicks on pie slices
 - `legendLabels` (array): array of strings that will be used in a pie legend
 - `legendXstart` (integer): x coordinate of the legend